ericodle/GRU_Classifying_GTZAN/README.md

 ## Research Paper

-Our research paper, titled "title" provides a comprehensive overview of the methodology, results, and insights derived from this repository.
+Our research paper, titled "Comparing Recurrent Neural Network Types in a Music Genre Classification Task: Gated Recurrent Unit Superiority Using the GTZAN Dataset" provides a comprehensive overview of the methodology, results, and insights derived from this repository.
 You can access the full paper by following this link: [Research Paper - Semantic Positioning of Japanese Adverbs](https://example.com/your-research-paper-link).

 ### Citation